 Hi!
 I'm a new media scholar specializing in issues of transmedia, intellectural property, digital materiality and fandom.
 While I like a lot of stuff, most of my output ends up being connected in some way to either video games or comics.
 My approach combines slapdash Actor-Network Theory, haphazard poststructuralism, materiality, and a smattering of theories from other schools.
 I'm always looking for the connections that keep objects and cultures alive and active.

-As a PhD student in Concordia's Interdisciplinary Humanities Program, I've added pop culture franchising and videogames to my areas of expertise.
-My dissertation project asks what we can learn about transmedia complexes from spatialization in 3D videogame spaces, using fictional geographies like Middle Earth and Gotham City as case studies.
+As a PhD student in Concordia's Interdisciplinary Humanities Program, I added pop culture franchising and videogames to my areas of expertise.
+My dissertation project, titled “Batland: Transmedia Strategy and Videogame Spatiality in Gotham City,” asked what we can learn about transmedia complexes from spatialization in 3D videogame spaces and fictional geographies, using Batman as a case study.

-As my research has focused in on larger corporatized media, my research-creation interests have moved in the opposite direction.
+As my research has come to focus on larger corporately-produced media, my research-creation interests have moved in the opposite direction.
 I have built a curatorial dossier of digital media exhibits featuring avant-garde, utopian, and feminist works and artists, and collaboratively created interactive theatre pieces and boundary-pushing works in the comics medium.
-What I love most about both my academic and creative pursuits is collaboration--whether I'm consulting, supporting, or leading a project, nothing excites me more than working on a team to help shape ideas into products that know their audience and what they want to achieve.
+What I love most about both my academic and creative work is collaborating: whether I'm consulting, supporting, or leading a project, I’m always excited to work as a team to help shape ideas into products that know their audience and what they want to achieve.